 The academy serves the local Town and Crosby and Park wards of Scunthorpe.
 It has a shared catchment area with Outwood Foxhills Academy.
 We are a small academy with an intake each year of 150 students.
 We are usually oversubscribed and follow the North Lincolnshire Local Authority Admissions and FAIP policies and procedures.

-The intake of the academy is broadly similar to that of the predecessor school as the admission criteria are almost identical.
-Current evidence reflects the full ability range with relatively few students with high scores at KS2 and many having weak basic skills of literacy and numeracy.
+Current evidence shows that the St Lawrence Academy provides school places for the full ability range of students.
+This is generally reflected each year with relatively few students with high scores at KS2 and many having weak basic skills of literacy and numeracy.
 Generally, reading ages are below their chronological age and average KS2 scores are well below national expectations.
 The number of students on the special educational needs register is likely to be above average and a significant minority are likely to have emotional and behavioural difficulties.

 We have very high expectations of all our students in relation to:-

 - We expect all students to aspire to have 100%